Homeowner comparing home equity loan vs personal loan options for a major renovation project

 What Are the Qualification Requirements for Each Loan?

-Personal loans require no collateral.
-Approval is based on credit score, income, and existing debt.
-Most top lenders — including SoFi, LightStream, and Marcus by Goldman Sachs — require a minimum FICO score of 660 to 680 for standard approval.
+No collateral is required for a personal loan.
+Approval rests on credit score, income, and existing debt.
+Most top lenders, including SoFi, LightStream, and Marcus by Goldman Sachs, require a minimum FICO score of 660 to 680 for standard approval.
 Borrowers with scores below 620 may find online lenders offering approval, but at rates exceeding 25%.

 Application Speed and Closing Time

-Homeowners should also know that home equity lending involves closing costs, typically 2% to 5% of the loan amount.
+Closing costs are another variable homeowners should factor in.
+Expect 2% to 5% of the loan amount on a home equity product.
 Some lenders like Discover and Regions Bank waive these, but read the fine print carefully before assuming zero-cost options are truly fee-free.
 Knowing what mistakes borrowers make when comparing loan rates can help you avoid hidden cost traps in either product.

-Key Takeaway: Home equity loans require 15–20% remaining equity and take up to 6 weeks to close.
+Speed vs. cost: Closing a home equity loan requires 15–20% remaining equity and up to 6 weeks.
 Personal loans close in 1–3 days with no collateral required, making them the faster option for time-sensitive renovation starts, per CFPB guidance.

 Factor Home Equity Loan Personal Loan